amburemegha/eportfolio/README.md

-This is the project to crete e-portfolio
+This is the project to create e-portfolio.